Understanding trauma: principles and practice (D18)

 - treatment modalities and specialist areas.

-An opportunity to learn about ways of understanding a psychoanalytic viewpoint through your own experiences in the group.
-You will talk with fellow students about the counter-transference issues raised by work in this area.
+An opportunity to learn about a psychoanalytic approach through your own experiences in the group.
+The group allows you, amongst other things, to have the opportunity to talk with fellow students about the impact of the group, the course, and the counter-transference issues raised by work in this area.

 This takes place twice during the course of the year.
 The group is facilitated, and will help you make a bridge between your learning on the course and your own work settings and practices.